ChainSafe/game-docs-v2/docs/v2/10_webgl-browser.md

 Call will execute a smart contract method without altering the smart contract state.

-See [Reading A Value From  A Solidity Contract](#reading-a-value-from-a-solidity-contract) for a working example.
+See [Reading A Value From  A Solidity Contract (WebGL Builds)](#reading-a-value-from-a-solidity-contract) for a working example.

 Here's a video tutorial on how to make read/write interactions to custom smart contracts using Web3GL:
 <iframe width="800" height="450" src="https://www.youtube.com/embed/-AzyBq9jj6o?list=PLPn3rQCo3XrOBxe6e7EJ-hdoK4hTs3VqS" title="How To Make Read+Write Interactions Custom Contracts Using Web3GL On web3.unity v2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>